Information for providers on applying for funding.

 Community Learning is governed by the Richmond Community Learning Partnership, consisting of the following stakeholders:

-Providers are invited to attend a termly provider network meeting to consult with others on the provision of existing activities and opportunities available for adult learners, and to identify future needs.
+Providers are invited to attend a termly provider contract monitoring meeting to consult with others on the provision of existing activities and opportunities available for adult learners, and to identify future needs.

-The network ensure that providers are kept fully informed and consulted of Community Learning plans, strategies, priorities and targets for the provision of adult learning in the Richmond borough.
-The network also provides an opportunity for providers to network and share good practice.
+These meetings ensure that providers are kept fully informed and consulted of Community Learning plans, strategies, priorities and targets for the provision of adult learning in the Richmond borough.
+The provider contract monitoring meetings also provide an opportunity for providers to network and share good practice.